Pessary for treating stress incontinence

 What is stress urinary incontinence (SUI)?

 SUI happens when your bladder leaks urine during physical activity.
 It may range from leaking a few drops of urine to completely emptying your bladder.
-Many women have leakage when they:
+You may have leakage when you:

 - Bend over